sign-language-processing/sign-language-processing.github.io/src/index.md

 to predict for every frame whether the person is signing or not.

-While these recent detection models achieve high performance, we need well-annotated data that include interference and distractions with non-signing instances for proper real-world evaluation. @detection:pal2023importance perform a detailed analysis of the effect of signer overlap on the two sign detection benchmark data sets (Signing in the Wild and the DGS corpus [@dataset:hanke-etal-2020-extending]) used by @detection:borg2019sign and @detection:moryossef2020real.
-Comparing accuracy with and without overlap, they observe a relative decrease, so they propose new data set partitions that are free of overlap and allow for more realistic performance assessment.
+While these recent detection models achieve high performance, we need well-annotated data that include interference and distractions with non-signing instances for proper real-world evaluation. @detection:pal2023importance conducted a detailed analysis of the impact of signer overlap between the training and test sets on two sign detection benchmark datasets (Signing in the Wild [@detection:borg2019sign] and the DGS corpus [@dataset:hanke-etal-2020-extending]) used by @detection:borg2019sign and @detection:moryossef2020real.
+By comparing the accuracy with and without overlap, they notice a relative decrease in performance.
+As a result, they suggest new dataset partitions that eliminate overlap and facilitate a more accurate evaluation of performance.

 ### Sign Language Identification